The Dr Sarno Back Pain Relief Method,

 Hopefully, more practitioners will take it upon themselves to embrace all three areas, becoming more able to provide an integrated package of structural, metabolic, and mental/emotional therapy for Clients.

 This produces certain conscious sensations.
-Sometimes the upper, newer brain (cerebral cortex) assembles and integrates the current sensory inputs with its historical data (memories) such that a pain pattern is created.
+Sometimes, the upper, newer brain (cerebral cortex) assembles and integrates the current sensory inputs with its historical data (memories) such that a pain pattern is created.
 In other cases, it does not.
 This is not highly predictable from person to person or situation to situation, except in the most extreme situations.

 Yet there are significant limits on what the cerebral cortex can process.
 First, there are many incoming, sensory nerve pathways not traveling all the way to the cortex.
 Therefore they cannot be consciously felt.

-Second, according to medical research, the cortex can only handle somewhere between 4 and 9 bits of data out of every 100,000 bits passing through the cortex at any moment.
-THAT is a tiny amount.
+Second, according to medical research, the cortex can only handle somewhere between 4 and 9 bits of data out of every 100,000 bits passing through the cortex at any moment! … THAT is a tiny amount.
 Therefore, you cannot directly feel MOST of what goes on in the body anyway.

 10.)
 As far back as 1982, I knew doctors who had seen the research (or experienced with their own patients) that joint degeneration, arthritic builds ups, misaligned vertebrae, etc., had NO reliable correlation with pain, lost range of motion, or other dysfunction.
 But they didn’t know what to do about that revelation.
 So a lot of them just avoided the issue and continued with business as usual, prescribing drugs and surgery, with some physical therapy and occasional bed rest.

-Worse, the joints and discs are a-neural, meaning they have very few, or NO, pain-sensitive nerves within them, so degeneration of those structures cannot, by themselves, generate pain.
-Sarno is right, that even in the most physical / structural areas of “structural damage,” it is far more likely the muscles are triggering pain by putting stress on, for example, tendons (with more sensory nerves than the muscle bellies), or nerves embedded in the periosteum (the “skin”) of the bones, or causing ischemia, as TMS (Dr. Sarno’s diagnosis) hypothesizes.
+Sarno is right, that even in the most physical / structural areas of “structural damage,” it is far more likely the muscles are triggering pain by putting stress on, andirriating, for example, tendons (with more sensory nerves than the muscle bellies), or nerves embedded in the periosteum (the “skin”) of the bones, or causing ischemia, as TMS (Dr. Sarno’s diagnosis) hypothesizes.
+Periosteum is a very thin layer of fascia “shrink-wrapped” around bones and is what tendons attach to.

 11.)
 Neuromuscular Discombobulation (Confusion) and Other Causes of Pain:

 This requires the manual release technique to be very precise and held relatively steady, with very little motion, on the fibers until they release sufficiently.
+This often takes MANY minutes.
+For some, it is HOURS spent on just one spot on one muscle.

 PLEASE CLICK HERE to go to Web Page (on Discombobulation and other aspects of pain and therapy)